Rishidubey15/Wizard-Z-UI/README.md

 ## 🤝 Contriuting

-Contributions are welcome!
-If you have suggestions or improvements, feel free to fork the repository and submit a pull equest.
+Contributions are welcome!
+If you have suggestions or improvements, feel free to fork the repository and submit a pull request.

 ## 📬 Contact

-For any inquiries or feedback, please reach out to [Rishidubey15](https://github.com/Rishiubey15).
+For any inquiries or feedback, please reach out to [Rishidubey15](https://github.com/Rishiubey15).

 ---

-*Crafted with passion and precision to deliver an enchanting user interface exprience.*
+*Crafted with passion and precision to deliver an enchanting user interface experience.*

 ---